 It’s fulfilling to be working on innovations that are helping ecommerce businesses to fare better in the face of fraud.
 I like to think that the work we are doing here is helping others do the work that they always wanted to do.

 Meanwhile, I hope that Signifyd continues to adhere to its start-up values as it grows.
-It remains fresh with innovation and professionalism, which, in my world of software engineering, often manifest themselves as interesting work, friendly collaboration, focus on quality, and caring for employees.
+It remains fresh with innovation and professionalism, which, in my world of software engineering, often manifest themselves as interesting work, friendly collaboration, focus on quality, and caring for employees and especially women in technology.